AbhiTaker/Pseudo-Code-Generator/README.md

 *name of audio file is source_code_voice_over.mp3

 Note : The code written only generates a pseudo code which has limited functionalities till now.
 To improve this please contribute to this repo:).

+USE: Can be used by people who are visually impaired and learning to program.
+Till now it is not a production ready code.